avrobullet/Phaser_Mobile_Physics_Game/README.md

 ## Version

 ### Version 1.0
-What currently works:
+What works:
 - Switching between pages without causing the physics engine to load info to other pages that should only be specific to ONE page
 - Solved a work around when switching between pages by having each page jump to another (SPRITE<->CANVAS).
 Error 404 occurs whenever Comparison.js is involved somehow.

-What currently doesn't work:
+What doesn't:
 - The game isn't resizing to the device window despite being told to resize to the viewing window (initialized in Sprite_Page.html).
+- There is currently no mouse functionality.

 ## Software Tools Used
 - Cordova